blackbird-agency/hyva-algolia-search/README.md

 - As of now, the Ajax add to basket feature has been implemented within a limited scope.
 Simple products have the quick ATB option but configurable products are **forwarded to the product page**.
 - The native Hyvä Themes implementation of the option selection on a product tile **has not** been integrated yet.
+- Filters styling on a listing page are quite raw at the moment.
+This will be improved in the future